YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Which hair product ingredients should I avoid after a hair transplant?

-After surgery, I prefer a disciplined routine rather than a crowded routine.
-This applies to graft planning, donor management, hairline design, and product use after surgery.
+In recovery, a simple routine is safer than a crowded routine.
 You do not need ten complicated products.
 You need the recipient area and donor area clean, settled, and not overloaded while the skin is healing.

-This article is not written to make you afraid of every ingredient.
-I avoid product choice to become panic medicine.
-I want you to understand which ingredients deserve caution, which claims are exaggerated, and how I personally guide patients when they are choosing hair products after a transplant.
+This guidance is not meant to make you afraid of every ingredient.
+Product choice should not become panic medicine.
+The useful approach is to know which ingredients deserve caution, which claims are exaggerated, and how to keep the scalp comfortable while it heals.

 Why do hair product ingredients matter after a hair transplant?